robinhood/faust/docs/userguide/agents.rst

             async for value in stream:
                 yield value.a + value.b

-    The ``StreamT`` type used for the agents stream argument is a subclass of :class:`~typing.AsyncIterable` extended with the stream API.
+    The ``StreamT`` type used for the agent's stream argument is a subclass of :class:`~typing.AsyncIterable` extended with the stream API.
-    You could type this argument using
+    You could type this call using
     ``AsyncIterable``, but then :pypi:`mypy` would stop you with a typing error should you use stream-specific methods such as ``.group_by()``, ``through()``, etc.